roman-milk/roman-milk.github.io/my-pregnant-mum.md

+===

- ****** My Pregnant Mum ****** bygeronimo_appleby© 'No, Mum,' I whispered, 'it's not enough, not by a long shot.'
+'No, Mum,' I whispered, 'it's not enough, not by a long shot.'
 I unzipped my jeans and at the same time kicked off my running shoes.
 'Take your dress off,' I ordered as I stripped and soon I was standing naked in front of my unmoving mother.
 I sighed and reached for my mother's hands and half pulled her to her feet.
 'The dress,' I insisted.
 'Take it off – Now.'

  My mother unbuttoned the front of her dress and reluctantly let it slip over her shoulders.
 I watched as her swollen abdomen was exposed to me and I was amazed at the tightness of her skin as it stretched over her precious cargo.
 I reached out and felt the bump that had so altered my mother's body and I caressed it gently.